Ph-o-e-n-ix/phoenix_trasherjob/phoenix_trasherjob/README.md

 ![TrasherJob](https://github.com/Ph-o-e-n-ix/phoenix_trasherjob/assets/119653707/a4ee8c14-8e3f-4d94-b09a-68d23c3ef4f2)

 by Rising Phoenix
-Hey, this is my Second Script, so if u have any Suggestions, feel free to ask.
+Hey, this is my 3rd Script, so if u have any Suggestions, feel free to ask.

 **Discord:**
 xrisingphoenix